Footfall and What It Means for Your Business

 What Is Footfall?

-In business, footfall is defined as the number of people entering an establishment at any given time.
-Also referred to as foot traffic, it can be measured per hour, day, week, or month.
-Footfall is one of the key performance indicators (KPI) used by businesses that heavily rely on customer visits to drive business — businesses such as retail and hospitality.
+In business, footfall is the number of people entering an area at any time instead of those who pass by.
+Also referred to as foot traffic, you can measure it per hour, day, week, or month.
+It’s one of the key performance indicators (KPI) used by businesses that rely heavily on customer visits to drive business.
+Such as retail and hospitality.

 Footfall - image 1

-Understanding your footfall and what it means is such an important task.
-It helps you identify how many opportunities you have to increase sales at any time of the day, and by comparing footfall to your revenue, you’ll quickly discover where and when you’re missing out.
+Understanding footfall and what it means is such an important task.
+It helps you identify how many opportunities you have to increase sales.
+You’ll quickly discover where and when you’re missing out by comparing footfall to your revenue.

 Calculating Footfall

-Calculating footfall does not involve the manual counting of people — at least, not anymore.
+Calculating footfall does not involve manually counting people — at least, not anymore.
 The process can now be automated and, therefore, far more accurate.
-Whatever system you use, the most relevant footfall metrics you need to focus on are as follows:
+Whatever system you use, the most relevant metrics you need to focus on are as follows:

-• Number of people who enter your premises
+• Number of people who enter your premise’s area (pure footfall)

 • Repeat vs unique visitors